 This article was first published in G7 Germany: The Schloss Elmau Summit, June 2015.

-We are in the midst of a fundamental change to tax systems, worldwide.
-As governments respond to fiscal pressures with the pursuit of individual and corporate taxation, never has the demand for increased transparency been greater.
 With governments taking collective and coordinated action to eradicate tax evasion, the legislative steps to close loopholes and raise revenue appear to be heading in one direction – increased tax reporting burdens.

 This is a new era for both financial services and governments, who will need to join forces to harmonise and streamline the information flows to ensure that systems that are eventually introduced are effective.